 Emotion versus brick and stone

-Economic demands on sellers
+Economic demands on paying for it

 Needs versus wants

 These are terrific on a wish list, but often not on a fast sell.
 Rarely are homes gone quickly seeing dream items as realistic or realized in the end.
 An reasonable price to gain offers as well as appeal to buyers is not always the same as the wish list number.
 A seller's needs have nothing to do with what the market will bear.